beenotung/pretty-sort/README.md

     Group 10
     Group 11
     Group 12

-If we sort it by by default string comparision, we will get:
+If we sort it by by default string comparison, we will get:

     Class 1
     Class 10